hyperledger-labs/splice/README.md

 The test spins up a full network in the source version, creates some activity, then gradually upgrades several of the components (SVs and validators) one-by-one to the current commit's version.

+### Testing cluster upgrades

+You can run upgrade tests like the ones in ciupgrade on CircleCI by running `cncluster cci_upgrade_test`.
+Check the `--help` for more options.

 ### Testing hard migrations